uktrade/tamato/docs/source/adr/0016-abstractions-for-trade-policy-regimes.rst

 _________________

 ``MeasureData`` is a data model very similar to the existing ``Measure`` Django ORM model in TaMaTo, but with two key differences:

 - it is simply a container of pending changes, and does not require valid references to other Django ORM objects
-- it is responsible for validating the sanity of the inputs (but does *not* run any business rules)
+- it is mainly responsible for validating the sanity of the inputs (but does *not* run any business rules)

 A possible implementation could look like this:::